April 23, 2026

 • Amount financed: £90,000

-• Term: 5 years, 60 monthly payments
+• Term: 5 years, paid over 60 monthly instalments

-• Effective annualised cost of finance: varies
+• Total cost of finance: varies depending on the agreed rate and fees

-Worked example 2, revolving asset based lending facility (illustrative)
+Worked example 2, revolving asset based lending facility

-• Interest and fees: varies.
+• Interest and fees: vary by agreement and utilisation

 Other cost considerations